-The development constraints on Page 55 and opportunities analysis on Page 69 provide guidance for where to locate 3A zoning districts as well as the public input collected through the second public forum and online open house survey.
-This information is important to consider because 3A zoning should permit development in areas that aren't significantly impacted by flooding, storm surge, wetlands, and other development constraints.
-When planning for housing growth we should also guide development toward areas of town that are more suitable to live such as places that are walkable or have access to transit.
+The development constraints on Page 52 and opportunities analysis on Page 73 provide guidance for where to locate 3A zoning districts as well as the public input collected through the second public forum and online open house survey.
+This information is important to consider because 3A zoning should permit development in areas that are not significantly impacted by flooding, storm surge, wetlands, and other development constraints.
+When planning for housing growth we should also guide development toward areas of town that are more suitable to live in such as places that are walkable or have access to transit.
 In addition to the importance of a public-driven process, public input on 3A should be considered because ultimately 3A zoning will need to be voted on by residents at Town Meeting.
 Input was collected on HPP sites and 3A areas of interest during the second public forum and through the online open house survey.

 Potential areas of interest for 3A are described in detail within the development opportunities chapter.
-They include the area near Nahant and Greystone Road, the area near the Country Club Site and Edgehill Condominiums, the area near Wharf Street and Willow Street, the area by the Coast Guard Housing site, and the area near the Bass Point Apartments and Knights of Columbus sites.
+They include the area near Nahant and Greystone Road, the area near the Country Club Site and Edgehill Condominiums, the area near Wharf Street and Willow Road, the area by the Coast Guard Housing site, and the area near the Bass Point Apartments and Knights of Columbus sites.
 The area near Nahant Road and Greystone Road is next to the site that clearly received the greatest public support.
-It's also not affected by any development constraints and has MBTA bus access.
+It is also not affected by any development constraints and has MBTA bus access.
 The Country Club site was the second most popular site, and it is also unaffected by development constraints and has direct MBTA bus access.
 This area is also promising because the Country Club site is a large vacant piece of land where allowing development could be a big upgrade to what currently exists, which was mentioned in public comments at forum two.
 The Coast Guard Housing site is of interest because it is publicly owned land where housing growth has been considered before.
 This site also received favorable public input.
-Recommendation five discusses 3A zoning and other considerations for the Coast Guard housing site.

-There has been interest in the Wharf and Willow Street area for 3A zoning because there's existing multifamily housing here, so adopting multifamily zoning would allow for similar housing that exists now.
+There has been interest in the Wharf Street and Willow Road area for 3A zoning because there is existing multifamily housing here (Rockledge Condominiums), so adopting multi-family zoning would allow for similar housing that exists now.
 This area received little public support and is located near the coast and public open space that is in a flood zone.
 The area near the Bass Point apartments and the Knights of Columbus sites is of interest because multifamily housing currently exists in this area, but these sites are directly adjacent to the coast where flooding, stormwater surge, and sea level rise are all concerns.
 These sites also received little public support and several residents noted the above development constraints in their comments.
-This area is also the densest part of Nahant and so locating more multifamily housing here runs contrary to the goal of having smaller multifamily housing that's spread-out and integrated with the community.
-The 3A locations will be decided by the Housing Plan Advisory Subcommittee after the plan is adopted but the information collected in this plan should be helpful in making these decisions.
+This area is also the densest part of Nahant and so locating more multifamily housing here runs contrary to the goal of having smaller multifamily housing that is spread-out and integrated with the community.
+The 3A locations will be decided by the Housing Plan Advisory Sub-committee after the plan is adopted but the information collected in this plan should be helpful in making these decisions.